griffin-dox/FinVault/README.md

 - Step-up policy: If the user passes additional verification (context/ambient), grant session and set risk=low.
 - Learning policy: Active learning only on successful logins (low-risk direct, or successful step-up).
 No learning from medium/high risk or failed step-ups.
-- IP enrichment: Backend extracts client IP from headers and `request.client`; `/api/util/ip` provided for optional client-side.
+- IP enrichment: Backend extracts client IP from headers and `request.client`.
+  - Local GeoIP enrichment via MaxMind mmdb (ASN + City) with Redis caching
+  - Privacy: precise lat/lon from IP are not stored (only city/region/country)
+  - Carrier ASN-aware IP weighting and city-level fallback in risk scoring
 - Cookies: `access_token` is HttpOnly; `csrf_token` is readable cookie.
 SameSite=None in production; Secure in production.

 ---